gvwilson/sdxpy/src/pack/index.md

 -   Eliminating partially-formed combinations of packages can reduce the work required to find a compatible set.
 -   An automated theorem prover can determine if a set of logical propositions can be made consistent with each other.
 -   Most package managers use some kind of theorem prover to find compatible sets of packages to install.
-status: "awaiting revision"
+status: "revised 2023-08-11"
 depends:
 -   dup
 ---

-Inspired by the [%i "Comprehensive TeX Archive Network" %] ([CTAN][ctan]), most languages have an online archive from which people can download packages.
+Inspired by the [%i "Comprehensive TeX Archive Network" %] ([CTAN][ctan]), most languages have an online archive from which people can download packages, such as Python's [PyPI][pypi].
 Each [%i "package" %] typically has a name, one or more versions, and a list of [%i "dependency" dependencies %] (which are also versioned).